Petri Nets Based on Lawvere Theories: Q-Nets

 \section{Q-Nets}

-Petri nets do not need to have a free commutative monoid of places and this aspect can be generalized using Lawvere theories.
+Petri nets need not have a free commutative monoid of places, and this aspect can be generalized using Lawvere theories.
 A review of the basic definitions and properties of Lawvere theories can be found in the appendix.
-As in Definition \ref{models}, let $\Mod(\law{Q})$ be the category of models of $\law{Q}$ in $\Set$, $L_\law{Q} \dashv R_\law{Q} \maps \Set \to \Mod(\law{Q})$ be the adjunction generating free models of $\law{Q}$ and let $M_\law{Q}$ be the composite $R_\law{Q} \circ L_\law{Q}$. \begin{defn} Let $\Net{\law{Q}}$ be the category where \begin{itemize} \item objects are \define{$\law{Q}$-nets}, i.e. pairs of functions of the form
+As in Definition \ref{models}, let $\Mod(\law{Q})$ be the category of models of $\law{Q}$ in $\Set$,